hund030/TeamsFx_Wiki_review/How-to-configure-Tab-capability-within-your-Teams-app.md

     |-- teamsapp.yml
     ```

-    It is suggested to re-organize the folder structure as:
+    We recommend to re-organizing the folder structure as follows:

     ```
     .